Brettles/aws-shared-ingress/README.md

 The template deploys an auto-scaling group of two web servers running on t3.nano instances spread across two availability zones.
 Instead of EC2 you might use containers with [Amazon Elastic Container Service](https://aws.amazon.com/ecs/), [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/) or [AWS Fargate](https://aws.amazon.com/fargate/).

 You will need to specify the NLB ARN that was deployed using the Application VPC template so that the auto-scaling group can register the web servers as targets.

+** Why are we running something every minute?

 Deploy this template once per application.
 ### Notes